 Beaufort & The Sea Islands, SC

 Distance from HHI: 35 miles north | 45-minute drive

 Take a tour of the neighboring sleepy town of Beaufort, home to Civil War relics and stories.
 Stroll through the quaint town where most food and shopping can be found just off the Beaufort River.
-Look at the local Lowcountry art found in the shops along Bay Street or take a sip at Common Grounds, a local coffee spot.
-Relax on the porch swings found on the riverfront and take in the quite beauty Beaufort has to offer or walk along the streets to view grand homes with war stories to share.
+Look at the local Lowcountry art found in the shops along Bay Street.
+Take a sip at Common Grounds, a local coffee spot.
+Relax on the porch swings found on the riverfront and take in the quiet beauty.
+Or walk along the streets to view grand homes with war stories to share.
 To make even more of this road trip, head to The Sea Islands: Hunting, Fripp, St. Helena, Lady’s and Port Royal, to name a few.
-Each island has its own unique story and feel but make sure to check online to see if the island you’d like to explore is open to the public!
+Each island has its own unique story and feel.
+But make sure to check online to see if the island you’d like to explore is open to the public!

 Distance from HHI: 10o miles north | two-hour drive

 Though it may be the farthest trek on the list, Charleston sure doesn’t disappoint!
-World famous and highly esteemed, Charleston, South Carolina holds the charm and beauty of the Lowcountry within every turn.
+World-famous and highly esteemed, Charleston, South Carolina holds the charm and beauty of the Lowcountry at every turn.
 From walking about City Market to exploring the plantations, such as Boone Hall, the city never disappoints.
-Take in the College of Charleston situated in the middle of the city, walk around the Battery where beautiful grand homes overlook the bay or take photos in front of Rainbow Row!
-Don’t forget to prepare yourself for a wonderful array of food spots and shopping experiences along King Street—the most notorious of all.
+Take in the College of Charleston situated in the middle of the city.
+Walk around the Battery where beautiful grand homes overlook the bay or take photos in front of Rainbow Row!
+Don’t forget to prepare yourself for a wonderful array of food spots and shopping experiences along King Street.